Local SEO in 2026: How to Rank for “Near Me” Searches and Dominate the Map Pack

 - Restaurants — TripAdvisor, OpenTable, Zomato.

-Create a list of the top 20 directories for your industry.
-Ensure your NAP is identical on every one.
-Use BrightLocal or Moz Local to track.
+Build a list of the top 20 directories for your industry, make sure your NAP is identical on each, and track them with BrightLocal or Moz Local.

-- Sponsor a local event or charity – get a backlink from their website.
+- Sponsor a local event or charity — earn a link from their site.

 - Write a guest post for a local blog or newspaper.

-Case Study: Plumber in Tampa – From Page 3 to Map Pack #2
+Case study: Tampa plumber — page 3 to map-pack #2

-A plumbing company in Tampa (high competition) was ranking on page 3 of organic results and not appearing in the map pack.
-They had 18 reviews (average 4.6 stars), but many were old.
+A Tampa plumbing company (high competition) was on page 3 of organic results and absent from the map pack.
+They had 18 reviews (avg 4.6 stars), but many were old.

 Actions taken:

-- Fully optimized GBP: added 20 photos, weekly posts, secondary categories (emergency plumber, drain cleaning).
+- Fully optimised the GBP: added 20 photos, weekly posts, secondary categories (emergency plumber, drain cleaning).

-- Created 12 city pages for surrounding suburbs (Tampa, Brandon, Riverview, etc.) with unique local content.
+- Built 12 city pages for surrounding suburbs (Tampa, Brandon, Riverview, etc.) with unique local content.

 - Implemented LocalBusiness schema with geo coordinates.

-- Launched a review campaign via post‑service SMS – gained 12 new reviews in 3 months (now total 30 reviews, all 5 stars).
+- Launched a post-service SMS review campaign — 12 new reviews in 3 months (now 30 total, all 5 stars).

-- Joined the Greater Tampa Chamber of Commerce – earned a follow‑back link.
+- Joined the Greater Tampa Chamber of Commerce — earned a dofollow link.

 Results after 4 months: